MohamedHaitamKsiks/kanji-engine/README.md

   ## Goals:

-  1-renderer (we are using the vulkan API)
+  1-renderer (I'll be using the vulkan API)

   2-core
       a-Memory managment